Motorcycle Safety Courses

 - Long-sleeve Shirt or Jacket: If the student chooses to wear a long-sleeve shirt, a jacket is not required.
 A shirt with sleeves to the wrist made of a durable material is preferred.
 The shirt should cover the rider’s shoulders (no shoulder cutouts allowed).

-- Gloves: Gloves should be full fingered and preferable made of leather.
+- Gloves: Gloves should be full fingered and preferably made of leather.
 Style and material are the student’s choice.

 Registration for Motorcycle Safety courses can be found on the Registration Page.